William Wyatt (settler): Career in Australia

-A manuscript copy of Wyatt's wordlist, Vocabulary of the Adelaide Dialect (Wyatt, 1840)^{14} in the Library of Sir George Grey in the South African Public Library, Cape Town, contains only 67 words, though this is unlikely to represent the extent of Wyatt's knowledge of Kaurna at that time.
+A manuscript copy of Wyatt's wordlist, Vocabulary of the Adelaide Dialect (Wyatt, 1840)^{14} in the Library of Sir George Grey in the South African Public Library in Cape Town, contains only 67 words, though this is unlikely to represent the extent of Wyatt's knowledge of Kaurna at that time.
 A more comprehensive paper published later lists approximately 900 Kaurna and Ramindjeri words.
 The cover page notes that the material was "principally extracted from his official reports" most of which would have been written when Wyatt served as Protector from 1837 to 1839.
 Assuming Wyatt's (1840) wordlist in the Grey collection is complete, presumably Wyatt went through his papers and extracted words he had recorded in the early days of the colony.
 The University of Adelaide Library copy, donated by the author, contains three corrections in Wyatt's own hand, where n has been typed instead of u.
 This wordlist was also published in J. D. Woods ed.
 (1879) without correction of the three typographical errors.
 Wyatt identifies certain vocabulary items with a subscript _{e} or _{r} as Encounter Bay or Rapid Bay words respectively.
-In 1923, Parkhouse republished Wyatt's paper in three separate wordlists designating them 'Adelaide', 'Encounter Bay', and 'Rapid Bay' with changed spellings, substituting u for Wyatt's oo."
+In 1923, Parkhouse republished Wyatt's paper in three separate wordlists, designating them "Adelaide", "Encounter Bay", and "Rapid Bay" with changed spellings, substituting u for Wyatt's oo."

-In May 1838 he was on the committee of the South Australian School Society, among others.
-On 28 February 1843 he chaired a meeting called to discuss the best means of civilising the Aboriginal Australians, in 1847 he was appointed coroner for the Province of South Australia, and in 1849 he was a member of the provisional committee of the South Australian Colonial Railway Company, one of three public companies contending to build a railway between Adelaide and Port Adelaide; the others being the South Australian Railway Company and Adelaide City and Port Railway Company.
+The South Australian Colonial Railway Company was one of three public companies contending to build a railway between Adelaide and Port Adelaide; the others being the South Australian Railway Company and Adelaide City and Port Railway Company.

-Wyatt was appointed Inspector of Schools for South Australia in 1851 (retiring in 1874) and for the remainder of his life was part of every movement that touched the educational or welfare of the colony.
-He was a governor of the Collegiate School of St Peter, one of the original governors of the State Library of South Australia, a founder and vice-president of the Acclimatization Society, on the board of the Adelaide Botanic Garden, and was chairman of the Adelaide Hospital 1870–1886.
-He was a member of the Agricultural and Horticultural Society and its president from 1849 to 1850.
-He was also secretary of the medical board for over 40 years.